floriankraemer/floriankraemer.github.io/_posts/The Optional Object - borrowed from Java.markdown

 * You want to encourage a more functional programming style.

 Use Optional when you want to represent the absence of a value more explicitly and avoid dealing with null directly.

+When to not use any of both:

+* Your return value is unambigious, e.g. a boolean or an int.

 ## Conclusion